 Pay To Play

-In what Seth Godin, describes as the connections economy, WHO you know is more important than ever.
-A collegue I look up to, Derek Sivers would agree: even though the acceleration of technology is making things like money, healthcare and information free flowing and borderless – who you know around the world is of tremendous value.
+In what Seth Godin describes as the connections economy, WHO you know is more important than ever.
+A colleague I look up to, Derek Sivers would agree: even though the acceleration of technology is making things like money, healthcare and information free-flowing and borderless – who you know around the world is of tremendous value.
 Who you know within a country is very important for establishing a flag, particularly a profitable business.

-I think that we haven’t seen the end of the connections economy, we are barely at the brink.
+I think that we haven’t seen the end of the connections economy; we are barely on the brink.
 Although the internet has changed the world forever, we are just getting started.
 Now is an exciting time to be alive.

 I’m working on putting something together that will allow PT’s and other expats to join in an online community to privately discuss matters of importance, meet, and share connections.
 Watch this space.

 For now, is there a connection I can make for you?